johnsonabigail/eco395m-exercises/exercises-2/writing/exercises-2.md

 ![](figures/capmetroplot1-1.png)

-Give the figure an informative caption in which you explain what is shown in the figure and address the following questions, citing evidence from the figure.
-Does the hour of peak boardings change from day to day, or is it broadly similar across days?
-Why do you think average boardings on Mondays in September look lower, compared to other days and months?
+From the figure above, we can see how UT CapMetro ridership changes by hour, day of week, and month (Sep, Oct, Nov).
+We can see that the peak boarding hour is about the same for all weekdays, but is much lower on the weekends.
+This makes sense when we consider UT class times, and students’ demand (or lack-thereof) for a ride to campus on the weekends.
-Similarly, why do you think average boardings on Weds/Thurs/Fri in November look lower?
+Additionally, average boardings on Mondays in September are lower, which is likely due to the Monday university closure in observance of Labor Day in September.
+Moreover, we can see the average boardings on Wed/Thurs/Fri are lower in November for a similar reason.
+The university closes Wed/Thurs/Fri of Thanksgiving week, so there is likely to be almost no riders on the UT CapMetro routes for those days in November.

 <br>

 ![](figures/capmetroplot2-1.png)

-When we hold hour of day and weekend status constant, does temperature seem to have a noticeable effect on the number of UT students riding the bus?
+From the figure above, we can see how UT CapMetro ridership changes across temperature, hour of the day, and weekdays/weekends.
+When we hold hour of the day and weekend status constant, temperature does not seem to have a noticeable effect on student ridership.
+Within each hour of the day, we can see that ridership has a fairly flat correlation with temperature, which suggests there is no relationship between temperature and UT bus ridership.

 <br>